Tour our 2020 gardens by video

-This year we will have gardens that have never been open to the public, along with classic favourites that are always worth returning to.
+This year you will be able to see our gardens via video in our 'virtual' garden festival.
+We will have gardens that have never been open to the public, along with classic favourites that are always worth returning to.

 Our examples of cool climate gardens opening for the 2020 festival range from small-town gardens to larger country gardens with sweeping vistas, including old favourites like Markdale designed by Edna Walling, The Mill designed by Micheal Bligh, and new larger landscapes like Astiden Springs and Ballynew both designed by Lorna Vallely.